AXRoux/data_scraping_map_demo/README.md

 DataScraperMap is an educational web application that demonstrates the power of data scraping, API integration, and interactive data visualization.
 This project fetches real-time news data from various countries using the NewsAPI and displays it on an interactive world map.

+## Hackable Playground

+You have full permission to make any changes you want, don't be afraid to push the boundaries of your imagination.

 ## Key Features

 - Fetches top headlines from multiple countries (US, Brazil, China, Russia, UK)